 - If you are currently under home quarantine or centralized observation by government or healthcare authorities or have been within the last 14 days.

 The EMU Testing and Certification Center is located in Boone Hall on the Eastern Michigan University campus.
-Please read the following information and directions about visiting the EMU campus.

 The EMU Testing and Certification Center offers high quality testing services by licensed proctors in a controlled, secure and professional environment.
 The Center supports the university's strategic efforts to ensure student success and program innovation by administering certification and licensure, distance learning, credit-granting and pre-employment exams for EMU students and those in the Southeast Michigan region.